efsalvarenga/arrival_pcs/arrival/abridged.md

 **Parley with Prompt**
 - **Prompt** and his [turnskull](../factions/turnskull.md) ice constructs unit find themselves in the desert after a tremor.
 - The Glasrath Champions speak with them and learn that Prompt has lived for millions of years.
+- Prompt was around millions of years ago, and fought and defeated Mr Void
+- It was because of Mr Void that humanity went to the Ammoinouth
+- Prompt was also in the war in heaven
 - Prompt has battled outsiders and was one of heavens invaders.
 - The Turnskull follow Loquiroth
 - They have their advanced post in the Forge, to the west